squirrelnest/talking-dead/README.md

   - [ ] Unit tests
   - [ ] Integration tests

-## Tradeoffs
+## Technical Tradeoffs

 1) Cars data is stored as an array, rather than object, mainly so I can show off the infinite scrolling/pagination feature.

   Rationale: Because the API sends data with non-unique keys, merging new data with the old data produces no increase in the number of elements to display in the car listing, obviating the need for pagination.
-Furthermore, the use case for the car listing is to show cars - not update or delete records in the database.
+Furthermore, the use case for the car listing is to show cars - not update or delete cars.
 Hence, it is okay in this case to use an array.
-However, if the API had more unique records or our use case changed to allow users to modify records, I would prefer to use an object containing car objects keyed to their VIN (or other unique identifier).
+However, if the API had more unique records or our use case changed to require finding cars by ID, I would prefer to use an object containing car objects keyed to their VIN (or other unique identifier).

-  Downsides: Arrays require iteration to find the desired element, which is slower and less performant with large amounts of data than selecting an element from an object by its key.
+  Downsides: Duplicate records are shown.
+Arrays require iteration to find the desired element, which is slower and less performant with large amounts of data than selecting an element from an object by its key.

   Upsides: I'm able to demo the infinite scrolling/pagination feature.
 And fetching more cars is faster because I don't have to rename the keys to make sure they're all unique.

-2) Storing favorites in localStorage instead of Redux store
+2) Storing favorites in localStorage rather than server-side

+  Rationale: I don't have permissions to POST the favorites to the server-side database, which would be the best place to save user data that needs to persist across sessions, pages, and devices.
+I could save the favorites in global state, but the Redux store loses favorites on refresh unless I save global state to localStorage and rehydrate the app with data from localStorage.
+Either way, I'd have to store favorites in localStorage.
+If storing favorites in the backend were possible, I would abstract storage from business logic and denormalize favorites data into the cars data.
+This would mean adding 'favorite' and 'unfavorite' actions that update the server-side database, adding a 'favorited' key to the car objects and optionally serializing that key into the Redux store.

+  Downsides: Favorites are not shared across the user's other devices because they are saved on the local machine.

+  Upside: Favorites are synchronized across the Car Listing and Car Detail pages.
+Separation of concerns - the redux side of the app is concerned solely with managing global state and getting data to and from external sources.

 ## Risks / Todos